theonegk/Final-Project/Step 3 - CSS.md

 **From [W3Schools](https://www.w3schools.com/html/html_css.asp)**

-*CSS stands for Cascading Style Sheets.
-CSS describes how HTML elements are to be displayed on screen, paper, or in other media.
+*CSS stands for Cascading Style Sheets.CSS describes how HTML elements are to be displayed on screen, paper, or in other media.
 CSS saves a lot of work.
 It can control the layout of multiple web pages all at once.
 CSS can be added to HTML elements in 3 ways:*
 - *Inline - by using the style attribute in HTML elements*